anhtruong-it/Assignment-phase-1/README.md

 During development, I commit when a body of work was completed.
 It is important that the application can be run without error regardless of which commit is pulled.
 Branches were created when working on complex new features, such as when I was implementing the user permissions dialog, where I need to commit.
 I find it easier and cleaner than rolling back to a previous commit.
 As I was the only developer working on this project, I decided to merge and rebase in order to keep the commit history on the main branch clear to understand.

 ## Data Structures
-There are three primary data structures used in this program.
+There are three main data structures used in this program.
 They are users, groups, channels.
-Users is an array that consists of a user object.
-A user has an id, username, email address and a role.
-Groups is an array that consist of a group object.
-A group has a group name.
-Each group contains Channel.
-Channels is an array that consist of a channel object.
-A channel has a channel name and User.
-Users is an array that consist of a username object.
+The user has an id, a username, a role, and an array containing the group id and channel id they're in.
+The channel has an id, the channel name and the group id that contains the channel.
+The group consists of the id, the group name, an object named channel, the channel object has the channel id, the channel name is the user object.
+The user object has an id, a user name, and a role.
+All three collections (users, channels, groups) bind group, user, and channel ids together to support accessing different program functions.

+Group: GCU {
+  _id = UntypedFormBuilder;
+  groupId: number;
+  groupName: string;
-{group: number, channel: [
+  channel: [
+    {
+      channelId: number,
+      channelName: string,
+      user:[
+        {
+          userId: number,
+          userName: string,
-	{nameChannel: string, user: [
+          userRole: string,
-		username,…]
-]}
+        },
+      ];
+    } ,
+  ];
+}

+Channel: channel {
+  _id = UntypedFormBuilder;
+  channelId: number;
+  channelName: string;
+  groupID: any;
+}

+User: user {
+  _id = UntypedFormBuilder;
+  userId: number;
+  userName: string;
+  userPwd: string;
+  userRole: string;
+  groupId:[
+    {
+      id: number;
+      channelId: number;
+    }
+  ];
+}

 ## REST API
 ### Login Route
 Description:	This route checks that user exists.
 If it does, it logs them in.
 Otherwise, it displays an   error message on the frontend

-Route: /login
+Route: /api/login

 Method:	POST